 Alumni are welcome to contact CES to inquire about their best next steps based on their career coaching needs.

 Engaged Pursuit: Career coaching practice of Logger alumnus Tom Perry ’98

 Note: This list of professional resources is a list of options, but not an endorsement of any particular service.

 Designing Your Life, by Bill Burnett and Dave Evans, 2016.
 Utilized in CES career classes, this book walks the reader through a design-focused career development process that helps to generate ideas and action steps.

 The Muse: Excellent source of career advice and quips that is consistently adding new content.

 PugetSound.JoinHandshake.com features internships and entry-level jobs targeted at current students and recent graduates.
 For Logger alumni seeking these types of opportunities, they may request a Handshake account using their alumni.pugetsound.edu email address.

 Alumni and Parent Relations (APR) will help you activate your alumni email address.
 Complete the Alumni Email Request to get the process rolling.
-Note: APR indicates that it may take up to 5 business days to process your request.
+Questions about your alumni email?
+Write to firstname.lastname@example.org or call 253.879.3245.